sbaer/selcommands/README.md

 Rhino 5 (http://rhino3d.com/) plug-in that adds a few new "Sel" style commands to Rhino.

 * SelByUserText - select all objects that have a given user text key
+* SelByLineWeight - select objects based on their line (plot) weight
 * SelSmallSurface - select all surfaces / polysurfaces that have a bounding box diagonal smaller than a given value

 Downloading